-Snap Tutorial – Metal Spring Snap
+Snap Tutorial – Metal Spring Snap, a how to guide!

 From top left: Traverse Bag, Maker’s Tote, Snappy Manicure Wallet, Cargo Duffle, Campfire Messenger Bag, Caravan Pouch

 You know I’m crazy about snaps, right?
 Well, I am.
 It’s true (see above!).
 They’re beautiful additions to so many projects.
+You’ve found the right place for a snap tutorial – Metal Spring Snap!

 Well, who knew there were so many snap styles to choose from.
 It can be so confusing and shopping online can add that hidden layer of uncertainty.
 I’m sure you probably found yourself wondering all sorts of things before trying them.
 What if I spend money on these and they don’t even work?
 Or if the color is wrong?
 Or it ends up not working for my project?
 Well, these spring snaps have slowly become my first choice for metal snaps.
 I also use ring snaps and pronged snaps (here’s my tutorial here for those).
 They are all doing the same function basically, but in slightly different ways using different setting tools.